francopub/francopub.github.io/blog/_posts/2017-04-17-Sure-It-Took-Longer.md

 Wow, this script has maybe been running for like 20 minutes at least (Update: 30 minutes?).
 Hope nothing is going wrong!😅

 Maybe this did take a little longer, but it has certainly been a lot less work, and writing a Python script is a lot more interesting than opening up 30 Word documents.
 Which I'm going to have to do anyway.
 (There wasn't really any way contextually to regex in the H2's).

+OK it broke on the last one!
+Not sure why.
+But all I have to do is pandoc it to docx, so not a big deal.